mattmacy/ZoF/index.md

 # as root
 gmake install
 ```
-The ZFS utilities will be installed in /usr/local/sbin/, so make sure your PATH
-gets adjusted accordingly.
-Though not required, `WITHOUT_ZFS` is a useful build
+Though not required, `WITHOUT_ZFS` is a useful build option in FreeBSD to avoid
-option in FreeBSD to avoid building and installing the legacy zfs tools and
-kmod - see `src.conf(5)`.
+building and installing the legacy zfs tools and kmod - see `src.conf(5)`.

-For development it can be convenient to do a UFS install instead of ZFS when
+For rapid development it can be convenient to do a UFS install instead of ZFS
-setting up the work environment.
-That way the module can be unloaded and loaded
+when setting up the work environment.
+That way the module can be unloaded and
-without rebooting.
+loaded without rebooting.

 # Contributing